xNuminousx/MoisticalElement/README.md

 - MoistyBarrier : Another basic ability, hold shift and entities in your aura will get infected with moisture.

 # Festive Abilities
-- ScaredWet : Hit a player with this ability and you'll scare all the moisture out of them!
+- ScaredWet (Halloween Edition) : Hit a player with this ability and you'll scare all the moisture out of them!
 Hit the ground and you'll spawn a monster....

 # Notice
 Only for use by MysticEmpire.